Chaitalykundu/Web-Development/1-HTML/5-basic-tags/theory.md

 # html

-- The `<html>` element is the root element of an HTML page
+- The `<html>` element is the root element of a webpage

 &nbsp;

 # head

-- The `<head>` element contains meta information about the HTML page
+- The `<head>` element contains meta information about the webpage

 &nbsp;

 # title

-- The `<title>` element specifies a title for the HTML page (which is shown in the browser's title bar or in the page's tab)
+- The `<title>` element specifies a title for the webpage (which is shown in the browser's title bar or in the page's tab)

 &nbsp;